MariossoKN/Foundry-Crowdfunding/README.md

     ```

 ## Security Considerations
+> [!CAUTION]

-Trust Assumption: After a project is successfully funded, the full funded amount is sent to the project owner.
+> Trust Assumption: After a project is successfully funded, the full funded amount is sent to the project owner.
 There is no mechanism to enforce repayment to investors.
 Investors should only fund projects from known and trusted addresses.

 Reentrancy: The contracts include checks to prevent reentrancy attacks.